Asking your GP for contraception – the best way to discuss your options

 Can a GP prescribe contraception to under 16s?

 Yes, a GP can prescribe contraception to those under 16 if they feel that the patient is mature enough to make their own decisions and understand the implications of those decisions.
-If you are under 16 and would like to explore your possibilities for contraception, then we recommend that you talk to your parents or an appropriate adult if you feel comfortable in doing so.
+If you are under 16 and would like to explore your possibilities for birth control, then we recommend that you talk to your parents or an appropriate adult if you feel comfortable in doing so.
 As well as discussing contraception with your GP, there is the option of a sexual health clinic (use this handy sexual health clinic finder) or young people’s services.

 Where can I get contraception without seeing a doctor?